kpchi/hackaguide/Pre-Planning/Sleeping Rooms.md

 	- Having heavy doors / curtains help block out some noise
 	- Keep sleeping areas away from main hacking spaces
 	- Avoid planning any mini-events near the sleeping area
+	- Make sleeping rooms **Alarm-free Zones**.
+Let attendees know, and have a sign up stating as such.
+		- If you have manpower, vo

 - Light Pollution
 	- Be aware of where sunlight can stream in - having curtains over windows is ideal.